 Different Approaches to Cloud Migration

 The public cloud has gained considerable momentum this past decade.
 Concerns about cost and security have largely been put to rest as AWS, Azure and newcomers like Google have surged.
 When it comes to launching new “greenfield” applications, such as Salesforce, Dropbox or Microsoft 365, businesses have shown themselves ready to embrace the cloud.
-The SaaS market is to grow at a CAGR of 28.3 percent by 2025.
+The SaaS market is expected to grow at a CAGR of 28.3 percent by 2025.

 However, when it comes to moving existing “brownfield” applications to the cloud, such as databases, custom-built in house apps, and older versions of popular apps such as Oracle, organizations have tended to be more hesitant.
 To understand why, we need to look at the several different paths to migrating these existing applications to the cloud.